 Thank you for visiting the page of the INS Student Liaison Committee!
 You may read about the history of SLC and about our student committee members on this page, or connect with the INS-SLC on their Facebook page.

-The INS Student Liaison Committee also operates a listserv (INSSLC) especially for students.
-The listserv is intended to provide a novel means of communication amongst neuropsychology trainees on professional development topics.
-The listserv is a place where students can pose questions regarding training, provide peer consultation, and share ideas.
-Neuropsychology faculty members are available on the listserv to provide consultation to students when an expert opinion on a given topic would be valuable.
+The INS Student Liaison Committee also operates a google group especially for students.
+The google group is intended to provide a novel means of communication amongst neuropsychology trainees on professional development topics.
+The google group is a place where students can pose questions regarding training, provide peer consultation, and share ideas.
+The SLC will also post INS programming updates and upcoming deadlines.

 History of the INS-SLC

 At the 38th Annual Meeting of INS in Acapulco in 2010, the Board or Governors organized a meeting to solicit comments from students and trainees about how to better serve associate members and increase their involvement.
 As a result of this meeting, the Society formed a student-run standing committee with specific goals to address student and trainee professional development needs, foster student contributions to neuropsychological science, and provide opportunities for student involvement and leadership within the INS

 Donations to the Student Activities Fund supports the Student Liaison Committee in fostering student leadership, creating student-oriented programs and events, and developing funds and services to support students in the field of neuropsychology.